pathapati-mahesh/WerkStudent_Python/README.md

 - Extracts data from invoice PDFs using `tabula` and `PyPDF2`.
 - Processes invoice details like total amount and invoice date.
-- Outputs data as Pandas DataFrames.
+- Output data as Pandas DataFrames.
-- Exports results to Excel and CSV formats.
+- Exports the results into Excel and CSV formats.

 ## Requirements